widdix/aws-cf-templates/ecs/README.md

 * `ecs/cluster.yaml` (**required**)
 * `operations/alert.yaml` (recommended)

-## Support
+## Premium Support
-We offer support for our CloudFormation templates: setting up environments based on our templates, adopting templates to specific use cases, resolving issues in production environments.
+We offer Premium Support for our CloudFormation templates: setting up environments based on our templates, adopting templates to specific use cases, resolving issues in production environments.
 [Hire us!](https://widdix.net/)

 ## Feedback
 We are looking forward to your feedback.
 Mail to [hello@widdix.de](mailto:hello@widdix.de).